This guide covers common questions about renting during Coronavirus COVID-19 in NSW.

-During the second stage of the moratorium, tenancies may be terminated on the basis of rent arrears caused by COVID-19 if tenants and landlords have failed in their formal negotiations for a rent reduction and the NSW Civil and Administrative Tribunal (NCAT) decides it is ‘fair and reasonable’ based on the circumstances of the case.
+During the current second stage of the moratorium, tenancies may be terminated on the basis of rent arrears caused by COVID-19 IF tenants and landlords have failed in their formal negotiations for a rent reduction and the NSW Civil and Administrative Tribunal (NCAT) decides it is ‘fair and reasonable’ based on the circumstances of the case.

 The NSW moratorium on evictions has been extended, and will now end on 26 March 2021.